 Motion Picture Workers Compensation (class code: 4360) Insurance

-Workers Compensation insurance covers expenses associated with work-related injuries.
+Workers' Compensation insurance covers expenses associated with work-related injuries.
 If one of your employees sustains an injury at work, you need the peace of mind and financial stability that comes with a workers' compensation policy.
-Claims will generally be accepted if the incident occurred on the premises of the workplace and within the course and scope of employee's duties at work.
+Claims will generally be accepted if the incident occurred on the premises of the workplace and within the course and scope of the employee's duties at work.
 There are exceptions, of course, so make sure you speak with your insurance adjuster for a more detailed explanation about whether or not your claim will be accepted or denied.
 Workers' compensation adjusters are more than willing to answer your calls, and they're trained to give you a rundown on what's covered and what's not.
+Learn more about the specific coverage options available for productions at Motion Picture Workers' Compensation Insurance.

 Why is Motion Picture Workers Compensation Insurance Necessary?